-Most locations are currently open through to Labor Day weekend, and all are free.
-The following list has been updated for 2019 however please check city websites for current information, closures and maintenance.
+The following list has been updated for 2020 however please check city links below for current information, closures and maintenance.

 Keep your children cool and entertained this summer at one of Burlington's splash parks or wading pools.
-There are 23 splash pads in Burlington.
 More

-Markham's 25 splash pads offer a great way to cool down during hot summer days.
+Markham's 24 splash pads offer a great way to cool down during hot summer days.
 Pads are located at various locations throughout Markham.
 To conserve water, splash pads are activated by push buttons on site and are on timers.
-Open every day from 9:30 am until dusk.
 More

 The city of Mississauga features many spray pads.
-Spray Pads operate throughout the summer from May until mid-September, weather permitting.
+Spray Pads operate throughout the summer, weather permitting.
 Get the listing by park.
 More

-Splash pads are located in 16 parks throughout Oakville and provide an opportunity to cool off and have fun on a hot summer day.
-During the open season, hours of operation are from 9 a.m to 9 p.m.
-Please note that select locations only operate from 4-9 p.m Monday-Friday.
+There are 19 Splash pads located in Oakville parks, that provide an opportunity to cool off and have fun on a hot summer day.
+Splash pads open at 10:00am.
 More

 Enjoy a family outing and cool down with the kids - the City has 9 splash pads located at neighbourhood parks!
-Splash pads are usually open 10:00 a.m. to 8:00 p.m. from the beginning of June to Labour Day.
+Splash pads are usually open 10:00 a.m. to 8:00 p.m.
 More

 Need a quick place for your children to enjoy the cool water on a hot and sunny day?
 The city of Toronto offers a long list of splash pads throughout city parks and playgrounds.
 Splash pads are unsupervised.
 More

-The City of Vaughan has splash pads and water play areas located inside community parks.
+The City of Vaughan has 17 splash pads and water play areas located inside community parks.
 There are 5 locations in Maple, 4 in Thornhill, and 8 in Woodbridge.
-Splash Pad Hours of Operations: Weekends only during the months of May & September - Saturdays and Sundays from 9:00am - 8:00pm.
-Open daily June 1st to Labour Day, Monday to Sunday from 9:00am - 8:00pm.
+Open Monday to Sunday 9:00am - 8:00pm.
 More

 The Town of Whitby operates 15 splash pads to help families stay cool and beat the summer heat.
-Splash Pads are open seven days a week from 9:00 a.m. to 9:00 p.m. and operate from June to September, weather permitting.
+Splash Pads are open seven days a week from 9:00 a.m. to 9:00 p.m.
 More